dialect-map/dialect-map-ui/README.md

 # Dialect map UI

 This repository contains the front-end interface of the Dialect map project.
-An idea proposed by professor Kyle Cranmer, and developed as one of the Data Science and Software Services (DS3) funded projects.
+An idea proposed by professor Kyle Cranmer, and initially developed as one of the _Data Science and Software Services_ (DS3) funded projects.

 ## About

-This project provides a web client for the [PaperScape project][paperscape-blog], taking the [PaperSpace public front-end][paperscape-ui] as inspiration, and using a modern and standardized front-end stack:
+This project provides a web interface for the [Dialect Map project][dialect-map-repo], taking the interface of the [PaperScape project][paperscape-blog] as inspiration, but modernizing and standardizing the whole stack.
+This web client uses:

 - [React][react-webpage] ⚛️
 - [Leaflet][leaflet-webpage] 🗺️
 - [Semantic][semantic-webpage] 🎨

-The PaperScape project describes itself as:

-> An interactive map that visualises the arXiv, an open, online repository for scientific research papers.
->
-> Each paper in the map is represented by a circle, with the area of the circle proportional
-> to the number of citations that paper has.
-In laying out the map, an N-body algorithm is run
-> to determine positions based on references between the papers.

 ## Environment setup